Call an API from a Lambda

 The body of the response.

-When using Lambda HTTP Connect to make HTTP requests, do not call a FusionAuth API which invokes the calling lambda, because it will fail.
+Do not call any FusionAuth API that itself invokes the calling lambda: the circular dependency on your lambda will cause the request to fail.
 For example, in a JWT Populate lambda, do not invoke the Login API.

-The fetch method in a lambda does not implement the entire fetch API as implemented in a browser.
-The first argument to fetch must always be a string URL.
-Only the following options are supported:
+The fetch method in a lambda does not implement the entire fetch API as implemented in a browser: for example, the first argument to fetch must always be a string.